Matthew-Taber/ss-docs/roles/role-permission-list/index.md

 Allows a user to run the delete Secrets action from a report.

+**Download Automatic Export**

+The user can view all of the automatic export tabs *and* download exports from cloud storage (cloud customers only).

 **Edit Secret**

 Allows a user to edit secrets.
 Note that they still require the "Edit" or  "Owner" permissions on the individual secrets they are editing.